ckan/ckan/doc/maintaining/configuration.rst

   ckan.webassets.path = /var/lib/ckan/webassets

-Default value: ``webassets`` folder under path specified by ``ckan.storage_path`` option
+Default value: ``webassets`` folder under the path specified by the :ref:`ckan.storage_path` option.

-In order to increase performance, static assets(CSS and JS files) included by ``asset`` tag inside templates are compiled only once, when asset is used for the first time.
-All subsequent requests to the asset will use existing file.
-CKAN stores compiled webassets in filesystem, under the path, specified by this config option.
+In order to increase performance, static assets (CSS and JS files) included via an ``asset`` tag inside templates are compiled only once, when the asset is used for the first time.
+All subsequent requests to the asset will use the existing file.
+CKAN stores the compiled webassets in the file system, in the path specified by this config option.

 .. _ckan.webassets.use_x_sendfile: